Code-Institute-Submissions/VeronicaLourens-rock-paper-scissors/README.md

   Steps to clone the project from GitHub as following:
   1. On my GitHub rock-paper-scissors repository page, click the **Code** tab next to the green **Gitpod** button;
   2. In the **Clone** board, click the icon on the right side of the URL under **HTTPS** to copy the given URL;
-  3. Go to the local IDE of your choice, create a file where the project would be cloned.
+  3. Go to the local IDE of your choice.
-  4. Type **git clone** on the the terminal, then paste the copied URL from GitHub;
+  4. Type **git clone** in the terminal, then paste the copied URL from GitHub;
   5. Press **Enter** to complete the clone process.

      ![Clone the project](assets/readmeimg/clone.jpg)